 The Academy of Finland is a key source of funding for scientific research in Finland and an active stakeholder in Finnish and international science and innovation policy.
 The Strategic Research Council (SRC) operates as part of the Academy of Finland.

-The Academy also handles the administration of EU research programmes and international research organisations in cooperation with the Finnish Funding Agency for Innovation (Tekes).
+The Academy also handles the administration of EU research programmes and international research organisations in cooperation with Business Finland.

 The task of the National Archives of Finland is to ensure that records documenting Finland's national cultural heritage are preserved and usable, to promote research, and to develop archives and records management.
 The National Archives of Finland has facilities in Helsinki, Hämeenlinna, Joensuu, Jyväskylä, Mikkeli, Oulu, Turku and Vaasa.
 The Sami Archives functions as part of the National Archives of Finland.

 The Institute for the Languages of Finland is devoted to the study and language planning of Finnish and Swedish.
 It also coordinates language planning of Sámi, Romani, and Sign Language.
 The institute is tasked with providing advice, compiling dictionaries as well as carrying out research related to language planning and the compilation of dictionaries.